 Cal Poly Humboldt will be a polytechnic for the 21st century, preparing students to address the urgent issues our society faces.
 The energy, the new academic programs, the incredible polytechnic foundation already in place, and the positive change associated with our new name and designation have begun for our campus community.
-We look forward to welcoming new students to a California State University campus with great momentum and an unparalleled trajectory.
 At Humboldt, we have always “learned by doing.”
 There has never been a better time for students to be a part of Cal Poly Humboldt to achieve their dreams.

 — Tom Jackson, Jr. , President

 - 1-25-23—Student Housing Transformation

 - Fall 2022—Humboldt Magazine: This is Our Moment

 - 9-20-22—2022-2023 Budget